karinbhandari007/prisma-nestjs-playground/README.md

 1. Integrate Swagger for API documentation and testing.
 2. Explore GraphQL integration if not done already.
 3. Add comprehensive test cases to ensure the functionality of your application.

-This task is designed to test your understanding of NestJS and Prisma, especially in handling various relationships and implementing different features.
-Good luck on your learning journey!